RO-29/inmemory-search/README.md

 ## Scope of Improvements
-- Could have usd adaptive radix tree (compressed trie) to store more efficently
+- Could have used adaptive radix tree (compressed trie) to store more efficently
 - Could have used suffix array to search on all possible pattern and not use 2 "tries"
 - Implement a "delete" to expire the cache
 - Implement LRU / autoTTL key expiry